anguyenrgb/AWP-System/README.md

 ## Status Change/Delete

 This screen allows users to change statuses of any of the repair id's if necessary.
-Also, below this form there is a delete record function if the user neds to drop record
+Also, below this form there is a delete record function if the user needs to drop record.

 ![status.png](https://github.com/anguyenrgb/AWP-System/blob/6369bcfe335df7dcd34a86200522ce2768729683/AWP%20Screenshot/status.png)